getnikola/nikola/docs/support.rst

 ================

 1. A `mailing list`_, nikola-discuss on Google Groups exists.
-2. There is an IRC channel: #nikola on Freenode.
+2. There are IRC channels: #nikola on Freenode and on Libera.Chat.
 You can find many developers and volunteers (users) there which are there to provide help, if they are around and read your message.
-The channel is `publicly logged <https://irclogs.getnikola.com/>`_.
+The channels are `publicly logged <https://irclogs.getnikola.com/>`_.
 3. You can also contact `@GetNikola <https://twitter.com/GetNikola>`_ on Twitter.